pazfernandezv/-hikari-ecommerce/README.md

 - CSS3
 - JavaScript (ES6+) —  no frameworks or external libraries

-How to Run Locally
-No installation or dependencies needed.
-Just download the files and open index.html in your browser.

 What I Learned
 This project was a great exercise to solidify several JavaScript concepts:
 - OOP with classes: modeled products and cart items using classes (Product, CartItem), which made the code much cleaner and easier to maintain.